How often do you see your dog playing with bugs and spiders, sniffing them, and the next thing you know, your dog is already munching them?

 Bugs may be disgusting to most humans, but why do insects attract dogs?

 Did you know that dogs eating bugs or spiders is utterly typical?

-Eating bugs or spiders by dogs is utterly normal.
-It’s not harmful to a dog to devour upon an insect.
+Yes, it’s not harmful to a dog to devour an insect.

-To know more about why your dog plays with bugs and spiders, continue reading.
+Continue reading to learn more about your dog playing with bugs and spiders.

 Why Do Dogs Play With Spiders?

 There are many reasons why dogs play with spiders.

 Although it sounds gross, some dogs do eat spiders.

 The main reason it happens is their curiosity to explore new things, play or make new friends.